Make calls in FaceTime on Mac

 To make a call with multiple people (Group FaceTime), repeat step 2 until all participants are listed.

 Note: Group FaceTime (available with macOS Mojave 10.14.1 or later or iOS 12.1 or later) may not be available in all regions.

 To start the FaceTime call, click the Video button or the Audio button (or use the Touch Bar).

 If you click the Audio button and you’re set up to make phone calls on your Mac, you can choose whether to make a FaceTime audio call or a phone call.

 If you make a video call that’s declined or unanswered, you can click Message to send the person an iMessage (both of you must be signed in to iMessage).

-Once you’re on a call with one or more of your friends, you can do any of the following.
+Once you’re on a call with one or more people, you can do any of the following: